dbis-uibk/relax/README.md

-# Relax
+# Relax , a relational algebra calculator
-A Relational Algebra Calculator

 ## How to build
 * install yarn https://yarnpkg.com/